Tuesday, October 01, 2024

 Also large and slow.

-The male defends a large territory and spends a lot of time chasing other (large and slow) males back from the edges.
+The male defends a large territory and spends a lot of time chasing away other (large and slow) males.

 Twelve-spotted Skimmer - male

 Each wing has three dark brown spots.
-The males also have ten white spots.
+The mature males also have ten white spots.

 Twelve-spotted Skimmer - young male